teloon/notes/git/pro-git.md

 ## 3.6.3 The Perils of Rebasing

-> Don't rebase the commits that you have psuhed to a public repository.
+> Don't rebase the commits that you have pushed to a public repository.
 > Treat rebasing as a way to clean up and work with commits before you push them